MicrosoftDocs/customer-insights/ci-docs/audience-insights/activities.md

 > There are [six types of status](system.md#status-types) for tasks/processes.
 Additionally, most processes [depend on other downstream processes](system.md#refresh-policies).
 You can select the status of a process to see details on the progress of the entire job.
 After selecting **See details** for one of the job's tasks, you find additional information: processing time, the last processing date, and all errors and warnings associated with the task.

-## Manage exisiting activities
+## Manage existing activities

 On **Data** > **Activities**, you can view all your saved activities, and manage them.
-Each activity is represented by a row which also includes details about the source, the entity and the activity type.
+Each activity is represented by a row that also includes details about the source, the entity, and the activity type.

 :::image type="content" source="media/Activity_Wizard8.PNG" alt-text="List of activities on the Activities page and options to manage them.":::